-With four different versions of the Firefox web browser available at any time, plus special builds that pop up every now and then and ESR versions, it is quite difficult to keep up with the browser's rapid release schedule.
+With three different versions of the Firefox web browser available at any time (Stable, Beta, Nightly), plus special builds that pop up every now and then and ESR versions, it is quite difficult to keep up with the browser's rapid release schedule.

 While you can try to calculate the releases after the next by adding 42 days to a fixed release date, actual release dates may fluctuate especially for the beta and aurora version increases.

-Our Firefox release schedule lists all Firefox versions, meaning Firefox Stable, Beta, Developer Edition (Aurora), Nightly, and ESR, the version they are updated to, and the date this is going to happen.
+Our Firefox release schedule lists all Firefox versions, meaning Firefox Stable, Beta, Nightly, and ESR, the version they are updated to, and the date this is going to happen.

-It won't reference minor version updates as those are not scheduled usually but pushed out when it is required.
+It won't reference minor version updates as those are not scheduled usually but pushed out when required.

 This is the list of past releases for Firefox.
 While it is not recommended to run any of those versions anymore, it may be used for reference.

-The release schedule for Firefox and Thunderbird is regularly updated by us so that you will always know when future versions and editions of Firefox are released by Mozilla.
+The release schedule for Firefox is regularly updated by us so that you will always know when future versions and editions of Firefox are released by Mozilla.

 Since Mozilla moved from a 42 release cycle to a flexible scheme, it becomes even more important to keep an eye on these releases.